mediafinger/rabbitmq_info/PITCHME.md

 * plugins to extend core-functionality
 * layers of security
 * clients libraries for most modern languages exist
+* background workers are a subset of messaging systems and come included

 +++
 ### Alternative Protocols